 Keyang Zheng

-PhD Candidate | University of Pittsburgh
+PhD | University of Pittsburgh

 kez20 [at] pitt [dot] edu

-Keyang Zheng | PhD Candidate University of Pittsburgh
+Keyang Zheng | PhD University of Pittsburgh

 My research interests lie in the interaction of Game Analytics, Team Communication, Distributed Collaboration, and Human-Robot Teaming.
 I utilize various platforms, such as multiplayer games, to study human interactions in a team setting and explore new technologies that facilitate effective human team communication and collaboration.
 Through increased understanding of human interactions within a team, I explore various methods to improve the teaming experience and effectiveness of humans and robots/AIs.